Perceptive-Cloud/helix/README.md

 Credits
 -------

-Helix was written by Kevin Baird and Michael Wood with contributions from several authors, including:
+Helix was written by Kevin Baird and Michael Wood.

-* Other
-* People

 Helix is maintained and funded by [Twistage, inc](http://twistage.com)